ShahariarNafizz/Wireshark-Lab-Assignment---Network-Protocol-Analysis/README.md

-# Wireshark-Lab-Assignment---Network-Protocol-Analysis
-📡 Wireshark Lab Assignment - Network Protocol Analysis This repository contains my lab work for the Wireshark Protocol Analysis assignment, completed as part of my computer networking coursework.
-The primary objective of this lab is to deepen understanding of network protocols by capturing and analyzing live packet data using Wireshark, a powerful and widely-used network protocol analyzer.
+# 📡 Wireshark Lab Assignment - Network Protocol Analysis

+This repository contains my lab work for the **Wireshark Protocol Analysis** assignment, completed as part of my computer networking coursework.
+The primary objective of this lab is to deepen understanding of network protocols by capturing and analyzing live packet data using **Wireshark**, a powerful and widely-used network protocol analyzer.

+---

-🔍 Objective
+## 🔍 Objective

 The goal of this lab is to:

-Gain hands-on experience with packet sniffing and protocol dissection
+- Gain hands-on experience with **packet sniffing** and **protocol dissection**

-Explore the behavior of fundamental protocols like HTTP, TCP, UDP, DNS, ICMP, and ARP
+- Explore the behavior of fundamental protocols like **HTTP, TCP, UDP, DNS, ICMP, and ARP**

-Learn to trace connection setups and teardowns (e.g., TCP 3-way handshake)
+- Learn to trace connection setups and teardowns (e.g., TCP 3-way handshake)

-Analyze packet structure, flags, payloads, and headers
+- Analyze packet structure, flags, payloads, and headers

-Investigate common issues and performance indicators in network communication
+- Investigate common issues and performance indicators in network communication

+---

-🛠 Tools & Setup
+## 🛠 Tools & Setup

-Wireshark (latest stable version)
+- **Wireshark** (latest stable version)

-Internet connection for real-time traffic capture
+- Internet connection for real-time traffic capture

-Filter expressions for protocol-focused analysis
+- Custom **Wireshark display filters** for protocol-specific analysis

+---

-📂 Contents
+## 📂 Contents
-capture_files/: PCAP files from the lab session

-screenshots/: Annotated screenshots showing captured packet analysis

-lab_report.pdf: Formal report including:

-Protocol-specific analysis (HTTP, TCP, DNS, etc.)

-Key findings and observations

-Answers to assigned lab questions

-README.md: Overview of the lab and learning outcomes
+---

-🧠 Key Learning Outcomes
+## 🧠 Key Learning Outcomes

-Effectively apply Wireshark filters to isolate specific traffic
+- Apply Wireshark filters to isolate specific traffic efficiently

-Interpret packet-level data to understand protocol operations
+- Interpret packet-level data to understand protocol functionality

-Identify anomalies and potential issues in packet flows
+- Identify anomalies and performance issues in network traffic

-Build confidence in using Wireshark as a diagnostic and educational tool
+- Use Wireshark as a diagnostic and troubleshooting tool in real-world scenarios

+---

+> ⚠️ **Note:** All data captured is anonymized and used strictly for academic purposes in accordance with university guidelines.

+Feel free to explore, fork, or contribute to this repository if you're working on a similar assignment.
+Happy analyzing! 🚀